menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.16% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Walcott - Blue Grass is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.86% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Walcott - Blue Grass is somewhat higher than in the average US city of 21.84%: 25.86% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Walcott - Blue Grass in 2022 was $39,055, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $156,220 for a family of four.
 However, Walcott - Blue Grass contains both very wealthy and poor people as well.